pubmania/pubmania.github.io/docs/posts/2024-12-10-bluesky-for-comments-on-mkdocs-blog.md

     ```

-There are also some css rules specified in [BlueskyComments.js](https://github.com/pubmania/pubmania.github.io/blob/e23e07a787c567c999db2de550be0ac3f43fa4ab/docs/assets/js/src/BlueskyComments.js#L14) that can be seen by clicking on the link and may need to be modified depending on the theme in use.
+There are also some css rules specified in `BlueskyComments.js` that can be seen by clicking on [this link](https://github.com/pubmania/pubmania.github.io/blob/e23e07a787c567c999db2de550be0ac3f43fa4ab/docs/assets/js/src/BlueskyComments.js#L14) and will need to be modified depending on the theme in use.

 ## Comments Template